A "full line of gun repairs" offered at J.B. Holderbaum's Hardware Store, Somerset, Pennsylvania

 Based on the second and third story architectural features, I believe the following photo shows the building known as Baer's Block.
 I believe the exterior features of the first floor have been remodeled, based on a comparison with an old building photo I've seen that depicts more primitive street conditions.

-1892: The following recurring advertisement from the October 26, 1892 issue of the "Somerset Herald" newspaper mentions a gun repair service.
+1892: The following recurring advertisement from the October 26, 1892 issue of the "Somerset Herald" newspaper mentions "a complete line of ... gun repairs".
 This advertisement continued to be printed part way into 1893.

 1906: The following biography of J.B.
 Holderbaum is from Volume III of the 1906 book "History of Bedford and Somerset Counties Pennsylvania".
 The biography mentions that James B. Holderbaum's sister Margaret was the wife of John R. Megalin.
 The name Megalin is a miss-spelling.
 Margaret was the wife of John Reboah Megahan, who was the son of the Somerset and Huntingdon County gunsmith Abraham Megahan.